codeAligned/JP_Notes/class-dsi_running_lecture_notes.md

 + **ROC Curves - AUC** (Receiver Operator Characteristic)
   + AUC stands for "area under the curve".
 Like precision and recall, accuracy is divided into sensitivity and specificity and models can be chosen based on the balance thresholds of these values.
 See below for more on ROC.
+  + Locate a given threshold of confidence/cutoff on the ROC curve by finding the recall (TP) for that cutoff.

 Confusion Matrix: